 Whenever I see butterflies, my mind races back to the nostalgic memories of our childhood in Kerala, India.
 Kerala is home to more than 500 birds, 330 butterfly species from the largest butterfly in India, Birdwing, with a wingspan of about 25 cm to the smallest, the Grass Jewel with only 2 cm.
 It is also home to 68 species of dragonflies – the most common types being Malabar Torrent Dart, Yellow Bush Dart, Pied Reed Tail, and the Long-legged Clubtail.
 Many writers and poets were fascinated and inspired by these romantic creatures that they became subjects of some great contributions to Indian literature.

-As kids, we enjoyed the sight of butterflies and dragonflies fluttering around, especially after the monsoons (June to August) and during the Onam Festival (end August / early September), when the flowers would be in full bloom.
+As kids, we enjoyed the sight of butterflies and dragonflies fluttering around, especially after the monsoons (June to August) and during the Onam Festival (end August / early September), when the flowers were in full bloom.
 We chased and caught a few of them.
-We used to catch these little beauties and tie a small thread to their tails so as to control them and make them take short flights.
+Then we tied a small thread to their tails so as to control them and make them take short flights.

 We prompted the dragonfly in our captivity to pick up small pebbles.
 We increased the size of the stones until the dragonfly could lift no more.
 This sadistic game ended with the death of the dragonfly, when it severed its head from its torso.

 Advent of rubber cultivation and extensive use of pesticides in Kerala for over three decades have driven these beautiful creations of God from our farmlands.